YOUR STORY BEGINS WITH A MILESTONE

 BEATING HEART

 A versatile expedition, perfect for those with some initial experience.
-The route requires perseverance and adaptation to the climate.
-It's the ideal terrain for strengthening physical and mental skills.
+The route demands perseverance and adaptation to the weather.
+It's the ideal terrain for building physical and mental skills.

 Cerro Franke - Mendoza